Tucker Carlson: 2020 election aftermath

 In August 2022, Carlson was deposed as part of a lawsuit by Dominion Voting Systems against Fox News over false claims of voter fraud made about the company.
-The following February, Dominion's legal team released texts and other products of discovery against Fox, revealing that Carlson privately doubted the false claims that the 2020 election was stolen and mocked Trump advisors, including Rudy Giuliani and Sydney Powell.
+The following February, Dominion's legal team released texts and other products of discovery against Fox, revealing that Carlson privately doubted the false claims that the 2020 election was stolen and mocked Trump advisors, including Rudy Giuliani and Sidney Powell.
 Carlson texted to Laura Ingraham, "Sidney Powell is lying by the way.
 I caught her.
 It's insane" and "Our viewers are good people and they believe it."
 Carlson also texted Sean Hannity, saying Fox News White House correspondent Jacqui Heinrich should be fired for tweeting a fact-check of false claims Carlson and Trump circulated about Dominion.
 He wrote "Please get her fired.
 Seriously ...
 What the fuck?
-I’m actually shocked ...
+I'm actually shocked ...
 It needs to stop immediately, like tonight.
 It's measurably hurting the company.
 The stock price is down.
 Not a joke.", and said he "just went crazy on" a Fox executive over Heinrich's reporting.
 Heinrich's tweet was deleted by the next morning.

-Carlson was also quoted as texting about Trump, "I hate him passionately", and that he "truly can't wait" to "ignore Trump most nights”.
-About his Trump's presidency, he texted: "We're all pretending we’ve got a lot to show for it, because admitting what a disaster it’s been is too tough to digest.
+Also published were texts of Carlson regarding Donald Trump, with Carlson stating: "I hate him passionately".
+About Trump's presidency, he texted: "We're all pretending we've got a lot to show for it, because admitting what a disaster it's been is too tough to digest.
 But come on.
 There really isn't an upside to Trump."
+In March 2023, Carlson said in an interview that he was "enraged that my private texts were pulled" for the court case, and asserted: "I love Trump … I think Trump is funny and insightful."